martinjameswhite/CLEFT_GSM/ps_python3/README.md

 - Timing: With 32 cores on a single node of Cori-jupyter hub, it takes ~35 seconds to compute power spectra at 200 k-values.

+We have also provided a C++ version of the tree-level code (zeldovich.cpp), though this is far less thoroughly debugged and less robust in its current implementation (see test_cpp.sh for an example) largely because it does not careful treat extrapolation of "short" P(k) input files.